shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

         data: data_to_send,
     });
 ```

-Now we have created the the instructions we want.
+Now we have created the instructions we want.
 We will pass them to our helper function `setPayerAndBlockhashTransaction` which would create a instance `Transaction` for our `instructions` which we can then pass to `signAndSendTransaction`.

 ```js
     const trans = await setPayerAndBlockhashTransaction(
         [createProgramAccount,